ChapStick: History

+In 2019, GlaxoSmithKline Consumer Healthcare acquired ChapStick from Pfizer.
+In July 2022, GlaxoSmithKline spun off its consumer brands, including ChapStick, into a new consumer health company named Haleon.

+In January 2024, it was announced that Suave Brands Co.
+(SBC) would acquire the brand from Haleon for $510 million.
+SBC had been formed a year earlier by Yellow Wood Partners, a Boston-based private equity firm, to purchase the North American rights to the Suave brand previously owned by Unilever.

+In June 2024, it was reported that SBC had completed the purchase of the brand in a deal valued at approximately $430 million.

 Composition

 Ingredients commonly include camphor, beeswax, menthol, petrolatum, phenol, vitamin E, aloe and oxybenzone.
-However, there are many variants of ChapStick, each with its own composition.
+However, there are many variants of ChapStick, each with its composition.
 Due to safety concerns, phenol is banned from use in cosmetic products in the European Union and Canada.

 The full list of ingredients in a regular-flavored ChapStick is:

 arachidyl propionate, camphor, carnauba wax, cetyl alcohol, D&C red no. 6 barium lake, FD&C yellow no. 5 aluminum lake, fragrance, isopropyl lanolate, isopropyl myristate, lanolin, light mineral oil, methylparaben, octyldodecanol, oleyl alcohol, paraffin, phenyl trimethicone, propylparaben, titanium dioxide, white wax, propanol.
 Its net weight is usually 4 g.

 When manufactured by Wyeth, Chapstick contained no parabens.

 Uses

 ChapStick functions as both a sunscreen, available with SPFs as high as 50, and a skin lubricant to help prevent and protect chafed, chapped, sunburned, cracked, and windburned lips.
 "Medicated" varieties also contain analgesics to relieve sore lips.
 In addition to medical uses, ChapStick has had other uses; the lubricating properties have been useful on precision instruments such as slide rules.
 Other lubricants, while appropriate to the instruments, might have been harmful to the skin, while ChapStick is not.